 Why ISO Certifications Matter When Choosing a Translation Company

-Learn what ISO certification is, how it applies to you and your translation agency, and 4 questions you should ask when interviewing a potential agency for your company.
+Learn the benefits of using an ISO certified company, how it applies to the translation industry, and 4 questions you should ask when interviewing a translation agency.

 Learn About Translation ISO Certifications

 Translating marketing, training, and other business materials for a multilingual audience is vital to a company’s success.
 It can also prove that you embrace the growth opportunities afforded by putting your message in front of a multilingual audience.

 But be warned – not all translation services are equal.
 Maybe you’ve been burned by poor translations, documents riddled with errors, or projects that stretched past the deadline and exceeded your initial budgets.

 Any way you cut it, there is one question that matters - what certifications should you look for when choosing to work with a translation agency?